Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Introduction

-The literature on change point detection contains a large amount of statistical inference research work, but most of it is specially designed for the case of a single change point with unknown location.
-For example, for the case of a single change point with an unknown location, \citet{andrews1993tests} proposed comprehensive treatments and testing methods for structural change. \citet{perron1989great} utilized unit root tests to detect a one-time change in the level or slope of the trend function in univariate time series. \citet{bai1994least} introduced the least squares method for estimating an unknown shift point (change point) in a piecewise constant model.
+The literature on change point detection contains a large amount of statistical inference research, but most of it is specifically designed for the case of a single change point with an unknown location.
+For example, in the case of a single change point with an unknown location, \citet{andrews1993tests} proposed comprehensive treatments and testing methods for structural change. \citet{perron1989great} utilized unit root tests to detect a one-time change in the level or slope of the trend function in univariate time series. \citet{bai1994least} introduced the least squares method for estimating an unknown shift point (change point) in a piecewise constant model.
 In recent years, there has been extensive interest in multiple change point detection, particularly in the context of multiple testing-based methods.
 In the piecewise constant signal model, \citet{yao1989least} studied least squares estimators for the locations and levels of the step function under both known and unknown numbers of jumps. \citet{lavielle2005using} developed a penalized least squares method to estimate the number of change points and their locations.
 Binary segmentation (BS) \citep{vostrikova1981detecting} is another popular approach, \citet{hyun2021post} outlined similar post-selection tests for change point detection using Wild Binary Segmentation (WSB) \citep{fryzlewicz2014wild} and circular Binary Segmentation (CBS) \citep{olshen2004circular}.
 SMUCE \citep{frick2014multiscale} estimates the number of change points as the minimum among all candidate fits, where the empirical residuals pass a certain multi-scale test at a given significance level. \citet{li2016fdr} proposed an estimator that controls the False Discovery Rate (FDR) while allowing for a generous definition of a true discovery.
 FDR control was also demonstrated for the SaRa estimator \citep{hao2013multiple} and the dSTEM estimator \citep{cheng2020multiple} for multiple change point locations.
-For general piecewise linear signal models, \citet{Bai1998} provided asymptotic distribution results regarding the distance between estimated change points and their true locations, assuming a known number of change points.
+For the continuous (Type I) change point, the underlying model corresponds to the classical bent–line (segmented) regression framework, where two linear segments meet at an unknown knot.
+A rich literature exists on this problem, including likelihood–based and grid–search approaches \citep{lerman1980fitting}, as well as more recent computationally efficient estimation methods such as the iterative procedure of \citet{muggeo2003estimating}.
+Additionally, \citet{Bai1998} provided asymptotic distribution results regarding the distance between estimated change points and their true locations, assuming a known number of change points.
 Furthermore, methods such as narrowest-over-threshold (NOT) \citep{baranowski2019narrowest} and narrowest significance pursuit (NSP) \citep{fryzlewicz2020narrowest} have been proposed to detect change points by focusing on localized regions that contain suspected features.
 These works represent a diverse range of approaches for change point detection, providing valuable insights and methodologies for addressing both single and multiple change point scenarios in various signal models.